genesiscommunitysuccess/docs/docs/01_getting-started/03_quick-start/07_run-the-application.md

 ### Adding a user to login

-Next let´s create a user.
+Next let's create a user.

 :::tip
 The following details will be your login details: